-7.8.14 Probe Wires
+7.9.14 Probe Wires

 This function sets the number of connecting wires in the probe.
-The probe wires setting is stored in the INFO-CON connector.
-The 1521 can be used with probes that have two, three, or four wires.
-Three wires connecting the probe sensor instead of two allows the 1521 to partially cancel measurement error due to the resistance of the wires.
-With four wires the 1521 can completely cancel the error.
+The instrument can be used with probes that have two, three, or four wires.
+Three wires connecting the probe sensor instead of two allows the instrument to partially cancel measurement error due to the resistance of the wires.
+With four wires the instrument can completely cancel the error.
 The internal measurement circuit is configured differently depending on the number of wires.

-Important-The 1521 will try to calculate a measurement even if the wire settings are incorrect.
-Therefore, the Probe Wires setting must match the actual number of wires or loss of accuracy will result.
+Note: The instrument tries to calculate a measurement even if the wire settings are incorrect.
+Therefore, the Probe Wires setting must match the actual number of wires or loss of accuracy will result (see Section 6.6).
 Use the Up and Down buttons to set the value and press the ENT button to store and continue.

-7.8.15 PCal
+7.9.15 PCal